getgrav/grav-learn/pages/20/02.content/13.markdown-output/doc.md

 Two things are tidied on the way.
 A card that is one link around an image, heading and text has no Markdown form, so its blocks are lifted out and the link is left after them holding the card's title.
 HTML5 sectioning elements the converter does not know (`header`, `section`, `figure` and the rest) are kept as blocks so their text does not run into the next line.

-### Converting only the page content

-Set `source: content` and Grav converts just `page.content()`, then each module of a modular page under its own `## Title`.
-The output is cleaner, and it can be cached per page, but it is blind to anything the template adds.
-A blog listing page, whose posts come from the template, has an empty body in this mode.

 ```markdown
 ---
 title: 'My Post'